100 Notable alumni of

 -

-Jason Thomas Mraz is an American guitarist, singer and songwriter.
-He rose to prominence with the release of his debut studio album, Waiting for My Rocket to Come (2002), which spawned the single "The Remedy (I Won't Worry)", that reached the top 20 on the Billboard Hot 100 chart.
-His next two studio albums, Mr. A-Z (2005), and We Sing.
-We Dance.
-We Steal Things.
-(2008), peaked in the top five on the Billboard 200; with the latter album spawning the Grammy Award winning singles "Make It Mine", and "Lucky" with Colbie Caillat.
+Jason Thomas Mraz is an American singer-songwriter and guitarist.
+He rose to prominence with the release of his debut studio album, Waiting for My Rocket to Come (2002), which spawned the single "The Remedy (I Won't Worry)" that peaked at number 15 on the Billboard Hot 100 chart.
+His second studio album Mr. A-Z (2005) peaked at number five on the Billboard 200.

 -